BishopFox/eyeballer/README.md

 https://www.dropbox.com/sh/usd03z9s0vnhzxu/AADyJvWgzlL1w4WnaAuxQbQQa?dl=1

-Pretty soon, we're going to add this as a TensorFlow DataSet, so you don't need to download this separately like this.
-It'll also let us version the data a bit better.
-But for now, just deal with it.
 There's two things you need from the training data:

-1. `images/` folder, containing all the screenshots (resized down to 224x140.
-We'll have the full-size images up soon)
+1. `images/` folder, containing all the screenshots (resized down to 224x224)
 2. `labels.csv` that has all the labels
 3. `bishop-fox-pretrained-v2.h5` A pretrained weights file you can use right out of the box without training.

 Copy all three into the root of the Eyeballer code tree.

 ## Predicting Labels

+NOTE: For best results, make sure you screenshot your websites in a native 1.6x aspect ratio.
+IE: 1440x900.
+Eyeballer will scale the image down automatically to the right size for you, but if it's the wrong aspect ratio then it will squish in a way that will affect prediction performance.

 To eyeball some screenshots, just run the "predict" mode:

 ```